toluaina/toluaina.github.io/docs/index.md

 PGSync is a middleware for syncing data from Postgres to Elasticsearch.
-It allows you to keep Postgres as your source of truth data source and expose structured denormalized documents in Elasticsearch.
+It allows you to keep Postgres as your source of truth and expose structured denormalized documents in Elasticsearch.

 Simply describe your document structure or schema in JSON and PGSync will